nightshining/ToneJs_Examples/README.md

 # ToneJs_Examples
-Repo containing examples using the Tone.js library
+This repo contains examples of the [Tone.js](https://tonejs.github.io/) library.